 LETE’s manufacturing partners uphold BSCI’s Code of Conduct, which essentially means that working conditions and workers’ rights are of the utmost importance.
 Fair Remuneration, Occupational Health and Safety, Ethical Business Behaviour, Decent Work Hours, No Child Labour and Protection of the Environment are just a few of BCSI’s 11 core labour rights, and each is adhered to at every step of LETE’s supply chain.
 That’s what we love to hear.

 What’s more, in order to minimise the production of new plastics – because, let’s face it, we don’t need any more of that in this world – the LETE sustainable activewear contains recycled elastane.
 LETE also utilises plant-based dyes, as these environmentally-friendly dyes are less harmful both to you and to our precious planet.
-Oh, and LETE aims to be completely polyester-free within five years
+Oh, and LETE aims to be completely polyester-free within five years, music to our ears.

 Want to know where LETE sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.

-Over half of the world’s forests have been destroyed - they’re #HalfCut.
 One of the best things we can do to battle the climate crisis is save our forests and replant what’s already been cut down.
 HalfCut helps to raise awareness and funds to do just that, and for the price of $2.50 per square metre of forest, they’re saving the Daintree Rainforest in Australia and giving it back to the Traditional Owners, the Kuku Yalanji Bama people, to manage for the long term.
-Not only that, but HalfCut also aims to start mass tree planting projects to ensure a better future for all of our species on this planet.
 For every item that we sell, $2.50 from that sale will go towards buying back rainforest.
 HalfCut will then match that amount, making $5, which will then be used to buy up to two acres of rainforest that we will be able to protect for its lifetime and giveback to the Traditional Owners.
-In 2020, HalfCut raised $348,096 and protected 139,238 square metres of the Daintree Rainforest.

 We ensure that we audit once per year through the BSCI audit system.
 We put goals on our manufacturers to improve year on year on their audit score so that they are always improving their working conditions we have so moved them from a D pass to a Cpass our goal is to get them to an A then A+